pote/gpm/README.md

 ## Or just don't install it.

-You can run `johnny_deps` like so, we recommend installing it, but this is useful for CI servers and such or simply if you don't want to install stuff.
+You can run `johnny_deps` with the following command:

 ```
 $ bash <(curl -s https://raw.github.com/VividCortex/johnny-deps/master/bin/johnny_deps)
 ```
+we recommend installing it, but this is useful for CI servers and such or simply if you don't want to install stuff.

 ## How does it work?